 Chamber music: Guiding elementary through adult aged students in principles of rehearsing and performing various levels chamber music for pleasure, performance, and ensemble competitions.

 Teaching is like tending to a garden, each student should be nurtured to become their own flower, fruit, or vegetable.
-Beth has been developing a nurturing teaching style for all ages & levels, implementing various teaching techniques including Suzuki Philosophies, traditional classical, creative imagery, and contemporary methods in a supportive and imaginative environment for over 25 years.
+Beth has developed a nurturing teaching style that meets students where they are at all ages & levels, implementing various teaching techniques including Suzuki Philosophies, traditional classical, creative imagery, and contemporary methods in a supportive and imaginative environment for over 25 years.
 Let’s work together to bring out the best in all of us!

 Teaching Artist Performances: In-school and community performances presented through chamber and solo repertoire to excite, inspire, engage, and educate students into appreciating and involving themselves with music.
 Programs are engaging and interactive, with creative sessions full of listening examples to show students various components of music such as: instrument families, musical eras, styles, stories, moods, tempos.